 Field linguists Benjawan and Lee recently shocked the linguistic world with an astonishing discovery.
-“We were in Myanmar to study some of the local dialects, when we received a mysterious call.
-Apparently, a farmer from… More

 You sink your voice, but I can distinguish the tones when they would be lost on others.

 — Jane Austin, Persuasion

 This post aims to summarize two recent important changes to Toaq’s phonology.